 A blockage in the circulation can be detected by examining the pulses and blood pressure in the legs.
-A blockage will lead to loss of one or more pulses in the leg.
-The blood pressure in your feet is measures using a handheld ultrasound device called a continuous wave Doppler.
+A blockage will lead to the loss of one or more pulses in the leg.
+The blood pressure in your feet is measured using a handheld ultrasound device called a continuous wave Doppler.

 The blood pressure in the foot can be measured and compared with arm blood pressure (which is usually normal).
-This measurement is called the ABPI (ankle brachial pressure index) and is expressed as a ratio.
+This measurement is called the ABPI (ankle-brachial pressure index) and is expressed as a ratio.
 The ABPI provides an objective measure of the lower limb circulation.

-Claudication is not usually limb threatening and it is not necessary to treat it surgically if the symptoms are mild.
+Claudication is not usually limb-threatening and it is not necessary to treat it surgically if the symptoms are mild.
 Claudication often remains stable, with no deterioration in walking distance over long periods.
-However if your symptoms worsen, there are treatments available which you can discuss with your vascular surgeon.
+However, if your symptoms worsen, there are treatments available which you can discuss with your vascular surgeon.

 General measures to improve walking distance include stopping smoking, taking more exercise and making sure you are not overweight.
 Blood tests to rule out other causes of atherosclerosis are often done.
 These will include a blood sugar test to exclude diabetes, thyroid and kidney function tests and a cholesterol test.
-You may be started on medication like aspirin or clopidogrel which are too be taken lifelong.
+You may be started on medication like aspirin or clopidogrel which are to be taken lifelong.